Brightside Studios

 Founder & Personalization Strategist

-We're one of only two partners RightMessage recommends.
-The media ministries we work with, the team behind The Culture Translator among them, look a lot like you: real missions, real donor bases, and email lists doing a fraction of what they could.
+The ministries we work with, the team behind The Culture Translator among them, look a lot like you: real missions, real donor bases, and email lists doing a fraction of what they could.

-Brad Hussey is the founder, based in Alberta, Canada, directs the work, and every engagement runs as a partnership, not a handoff.
+Brad Hussey directs the work, and every engagement runs as a partnership, not a handoff.
 We care that the people on the other end of your emails feel known.
+That's the entire point of it.

 The next step.

-Book a short call, and we'll talk through your list.
-If it's a fit, most ministries start with the Blueprint.
-No pressure, and no obligation to go further than the conversation.
+Reply, or book a short call, and we'll talk through your list.
+If it's a fit, most ministries start with the Map.
+No pressure, and no obligation past the conversation.

 P.S.

-The donors quietly leaving your list this year aren't leaving because they stopped believing in the work.
+The donors slipping off your list this year aren't leaving because they stopped believing in the work.
 They're leaving because the right message never reached them at the right time.
-That's a fixable problem, and it's the one thing this is built to fix.
-The first step is a conversation.
+That's a fixable problem, and it's the one this was built to fix.
+Start with the conversation.